-The Penis Envy strain is best known for its high potency, so if you enjoy the effects of Golden Emperors but are looking for something with a little more power behind it, Penis Envy might be a good option for you.
-The experience is often a bit more cerebral, though, so be prepared for a less body-centered trip.
+The Penis Envy strain is best known for its high potency, so if you enjoy the effects of Golden Emperors but are looking for something with a little more power, Penis Envy might be a good option.
+The experience is often a bit more cerebral, so be prepared for a less body-centered trip.

 If you enjoy cultivating Golden Emperors because they can stand up to less-than-ideal growing conditions, you’ll probably also be a fan of the Cambodian shroom strain.
 This strain is resistant to mold and disease, making it another good option for beginner cultivators and experienced growers alike.

-The B+ strain is a potent strain, much like Golden Emperors.
-It provides a somewhat similar trip experience for most users in that the trip is intense but often not overwhelming.
+The B+ strain is potent, much like Golden Emperors.
+It provides a similar trip experience for most users in that it is intense but often not overwhelming.
 Many users find that the experience is introspective and educational.
 B+ shrooms are also relatively easy to cultivate, as they share a strong resistance to disease and poor growing conditions with Golden Emperors.

 Strains vs. Species: What’s The Difference?

 Many people get confused by the terms “species” and “strains” when referring to magic mushrooms, but the two refer to drastically different things.

 A strain refers to a specific phenotypical isolation of a particular species.
 Each strain has distinct characteristics that are repeatable between grows but maintain the same genetics as other strains listed within the same species.